dwarvesf/playground/_memo/setup-react-project-with-webpack-and-babel.md

 ![](assets/setup-react-project-with-webpack-and-babel_1390995c704e49aab8915f9a87fcd7ce_md5.webp)

 ## Introduction
-create-react-app is an official CLI to create react application sometime you need to customize it such as add an alias or add plugin babel config, you end up ejected.
+Create-react-app is an official CLI to create react application sometime you need to customize it such as add an alias or add plugin babel config, you end up ejected.

 In this article, i’m going to demonstrate how to create simple webpack config to run react app.
-After reading this article, you will be able to create your own react webpack config and tweak it as you liked
+After reading this article, you will be able to create your own react webpack config and tweak it as you liked.

 ## Setup projects
 First you need to config three file such as: